 |Administrators can receive an inactivity report every 30 days||Yes||No|

 |Factory resets that users initiate block device re-enrollment||Yes||No|

 |Account wipe available||No||Yes|

-As you can see in the below screen capture, I have enrolled two Android devices into Intune, and Intune console and Intune detects those as personal devices.
+In the below screen capture, I have enrolled two Android devices into Intune and Intune console, and Intune detects those as personal devices.
 I’m not sure why is it not getting blocked?

 - Android Management Experience setup guide – Evaluate Android enterprise features – here